todorpp/K8S/project_01/README.md

 and EC2ContainerRegistryReadOnly .
 Once the IAM role is created select it in the Node Group configuration .
 Next page add Instance type t3.micro .
 All other settings are optional for this lab the defaults is alright .

+10 Next we can create  our deployments and services kubectl apply -f auth.yaml -f users.yaml